 3. Get a consolidation loan

 Rather than transfer your credit card debt to a 0 percent interest credit card or refinance your loans, another option is to get a debt consolidation loan.
 A debt consolidation loan will allow you to roll all of your current debt into a single new loan at a great low rate.

 Make sure to choose a loan with a fixed interest rate so you won’t be at the mercy of rate increases.
 Also, avoid loans with large origination or pre-payment fees.

 4. Consider debt settlement

 Do you have so much debt that you’re overwhelmed and uncertain about how you will pay it back?
 You may want to consider debt settlement.
 A debt settlement program will allow you to get some debt relief.
 A Certified Debt Settlement Counselor will contact your creditors and negotiate a settlement on your behalf.

 Your principal balance may reduce by as much as 40 to 60 percent and may reduce your interest rates and monthly payments as well.
 This program will allow you to pay back your debt and get out of debt quickly.
 It is important to know that debt settlement will impact your credit score.

 5. Other tips for becoming debt free

-Once you’ve reduced your interest rates, the next step is to try to put more money towards your debt repayment.
+Once you’ve reduced your interest rates, the next step is to try to put more money toward your debt repayment.
 While you can accomplish that by being thrifty and cutting back on things like eating out, cable, groceries, entertainment, trips, clothing purchases and other non-essentials, you can also take on more work.

 Another great way to make extra cash to put towards your debt is to sell things you don’t need on Craigslist or other sites.
 Why keep all those old video games or that furniture you no longer use and have in storage?
 Sell it and pay off your debt before interest rates go up.